Meet the Photographers here.

 Purchase a student's photograph, and 100% of your purchase will directly serve them and their community.

-50% funds educational resources for RYP to reach more refugee youth that currently do not have access to these services and to provide safe transportation options for students participating in the RYP programs, and 50% funds ongoing project implementation providing kids with the tools they need to share their perspectives and create change.
+100% of proceeds fund educational resources for RYP to reach more refugee youth that currently do not have access to these services and to provide safe transportation options for students participating in the RYP programs, and 50% funds ongoing project implementation providing kids with the tools they need to share their perspectives and create change.

 To date, the sales from the students' photography have raised $315.
 Join our mission to empower these students to provide their own educational resources by purchasing their work and sharing their perspectives with your friends, family, and colleagues.